N-Wouda/N-Wouda.github.io/pages/resources.md

   I like the long treatment of various soft skills, particularly in the "Intermediate" and "Advanced" sections of the book.

-Physical books, in no particular order:
+Physical books:

 - GoF's _Design Patterns_.
 This is best read once or twice, and then kept as a reference book.

 - Martin Fowler's _Refactoring_.
-Combined with GoF, this is a magnificent book on how to do OOP right, and improve the structure of existing code.
+Combined with GoF, this is a great resource on how to do OOP right, and improve the structure of existing code.

-- Kent Beck's _Test-driven development_.
-This book is short, to the point, and really hammers in the basic premises of TDD.
+- Kent Beck's _Test-Driven Development_.
+This book is short, to the point, and really hammers down the concepts of TDD.
 I often sin against the TDD premise of "test first, code later", but do agree that (almost all) code should - and can - be supported by meaningful tests.

 - Andrew Hunt and David Thomas' _The Pragmatic Programmer_.
 This book is a classic, touching upon many aspects of software development.

-I'm currently reading Eric Evans' _Domain-Driven Design_, aka "the blue book".
+I am reading Eric Evans' _Domain-Driven Design_, aka the "blue book".

 # Software